Property Owner Search

 Filtering by debt indicators is another popular refinement.
 Properties with some distress can signal an increasing willingness to sell.

 Property Owner Lists for Mortgage Brokers/Lenders

 Debt brokers use ownership lists to systematically prospect refinance opportunities.
-Debt brokers generate ownership lists that are first and foremost specific to their specialty, tailored for geography and asset class.

 Mortgage brokers can generate such lists through the following debt filters: